sektioneins/pcc/README.md

 Usage
 -----

 * **CLI**: Simply call `php phpconfigcheck.php`.
 That's it.
-Add `-a` to see hidden results as well and `-h` for HTML output.
+Add `-a` to see hidden results as well, `-h` for HTML output and `-j` for JSON output.

 * **WEB**: Copy this script to any directory accessible by your webserver, e.g. your document root.
 See also 'Safeguards' below.

   The output in non-CLI mode is HTML by default.
-This behaviour can be changed by setting the environment variable  `PCC_OUTPUT_TYPE=text`.
+This behaviour can be changed by setting the environment variable  `PCC_OUTPUT_TYPE=text` or `PCC_OUTPUT_TYPE=json`.

   Some test cases are hidden by default, specifically skipped, ok and unknown/untested.
 To show all results, use `phpconfigcheck.php?showall=1`.
+This does not apply to JSON output, which returns all results by default.

 Safeguards
 ----------